leaalbano/mogoBot/README.md

 # mogoBot
-This is my Reddit bot that helps users find potential trades based on their search preferences.
+This is my Reddit bot that helps Monopoly Go Reddit users find potential trades based on their search preferences.